COVID-IWG/epimargin/paper/paper.md

 ---
-title: 'Epimargin: an epidemiological estimation and public policy evaluation toolkit'
+title: '`epimargin`: A Toolkit for Epidemiological Estimation, Simulation, and Policy Evaluation'
 tags:
   - Python
   - epidemiology